-- 6. Basic Cardiac Life Support (BLS) Healthcare Provider Course: Students must have a current, two-year BLS card.
+- e.
+Students with positive Chest X-Ray results, please visit your healthcare provider to complete treatment and notify your Clinical Coordinator. - 5.
+Basic Cardiac Life Support (BLS) Healthcare Provider Course: Students must have a current, two- year BLS card.
 It is the students' responsibility to keep current BLS certification while in the program.
-Appropriate certification includes American Heart Association (AHA) BLD for Healthcare Providers (CPR & AED) or an American Red Cross Heartsaver for Professional Rescuer that includes CPR and AED card.
+Appropriate certification includes American Heart Association (AHA) BLS for Healthcare Providers (CPR & AED) or an American Red Cross Heartsaver for Professional Rescuer that includes CPR and AED card.
 NOTE: Warren campus ONLY accepts AHA.
-It is the student's responsibility to remain current in their BLS requirements. - 7.
-OSHA Training: Site-specific training (clinical agency) will be verified by the Clinical Coordinator and documented. - 8.
-RN-BSN Completion students: Proof of an active and unencumbered RN license is required prior to enrolling in clinical courses. - 9.
-Miscellaneous - a.
-Health Insurance: It is strongly encouraged that each student has health insurance in case of medical emergencies or injuries that occur while in a clinical rotation. - b.
-Incident Report: A student who suspects that he/she may have been exposed to blood and other body fluids or contaminated materials or other hazardous substances i.e. radiation or chemicals, must immediately notify his/her clinical instructor or other clinical supervisor as well as immediately notifying the Nursing Department at Davenport University, so prompt and appropriate treatment or protective measures can be instituted.
-A clinical agency incident report, and student incident report must be completed and submitted to the Nursing Department.
+It is the student's responsibility to remain current in their BLS requirements. - 6.
+OSHA Training: Site-specific training (clinical agency) will be verified by the Clinical Coordinator and documented. - 7.
+RN-BSN Completion students: Proof of an active and unencumbered RN license is required prior to enrolling in clinical courses.